 This column was originally published on Roger Waldron’s blog at The Coalition for Government Procurement and was republished here with permission from the author.
-According to the Small Business Administration (SBA), “[t]he federal government prefers to contract…
+As promised last week, this blog addresses the recent hearing before the House…